-Francis William ‘Joseph’ Lynam was the son of Wiliam Lynam and Frances (nee Dunn) Lynam of Hamilton, Ontario.
-His mother had passed away of thyrotoxicosis in March 1929.
+Francis 'Frank' William Joseph Lynam was the son of William Lynam and Frances (nee Dunne) Lynam of Hamilton, Ontario.
+His mother had passed away of lung cancer in March 1929.
 He had three brothers, Chris, Vincent, and Gerald.
 Gerald was also in the RCAF, stationed in England by 1944.
 The family was Roman Catholic.

 He had his senior matriculation and was a production clerk for Ottis Fenson [later Otis Elevator by 1949] in Hamilton, Ontario, prior to enlistment in February 1942.
 He enjoyed basketball, plus rugby and badminton, He smoked 10 cigarettes per day and occasionally drank alcohol.
 His physique was noted as sedentary, his mentality: alert.
 He stood 6’ 1 ¼” tall and weighed 172 pounds.
 A deformity on the right anterior chest was noted, as was an appendectomy scar.
 On his attestation papers, he signed, "F. Joseph Lynam."

 “A good candidate.
 Soft condition due to sedentary occupation.
 Believe best suited for observer.”
 Other comments: “Excellent physique.
 Above average mentality.
 Calm, relaxed, steady.
 Wants pilot.
 Good type.”

 Frank partially supported his family with $50/month.
 He had a bank account with $173.45 in Hamilton, plus $195 in War Savings Certificates, $600 in Victory Loan Bonds, plus $600 in other bonds.
 He also had a life insurance policy worth $1000.

 Frank started his journey through the BCATP on March 27, 1942 at No. 1 Manning Depot, Toronto, Ontario.
 He was then sent to Mountain View, Ontario until July 4, 1942.